What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 • Cost approach: Estimates the replacement cost of rebuilding the property from scratch, minus depreciation.
 This can be helpful for unique properties or those in areas with limited historical sales data.

 • Income capitalization approach: Estimates the property’s future rental income and capitalizes it into a present value, relevant for income-generating properties like rental houses or commercial buildings.
+For rental properties, market rent studies may be incorporated.

 Reporting